ulmerkott/Pi-Somfy/README.md

 Note that I used GPIO 4 but you can change the value of __TXGPIO__ to whatever you want if you choose a different way to connect your RF emitter.
 This is a configuration parameter in operateShutters.conf.

 OK. now this all should look like this.
 Note that some of the pictures are a bit confusing with regards to which GPIO a cable connects to.
-The above diagram easier to see.
+It's easier to see on the above diagram.
 But if you struggle, maybe the [Wiring Diagram](documentation/Wiring%20Diagram.txt) helps.

 ![Full Picture](documentation/Full%20Assembly.jpg)<br/>